 View all Employee Surveys by NBRI.

 Rating scales vary by questionnaire and by question.
-On some questionnaire’s, raters are asked to indicate whether the item ranks “not at all true, a little true, somewhat true, mostly true or completely true” relative to the employee.
+On some questionnaire’s, raters are asked to indicate their agreement with an item by selecting “strongly disagree, moderately disagree, slightly disagree, slightly agree, moderately agree, or strongly agree” relative to the employee.
 On others, raters are asked to indicate whether each item is a “strength” or “development needed” for the employee.

-Questionnaire items and rater attention should focus more on behaviors and competencies than on basic skills, job requirements, and performance objectives, which are usually addressed during performance appraisals.
+Questionnaire items and rater attention are focused more on behaviors and competencies than on basic skills, job requirements, and performance objectives, which are usually addressed during performance appraisals.

 Employees report that 360 degree feedback more accurately reflects their performance than feedback received from a single individual.
 This comprehensive circle of feedback helps employees understand how their behaviors, attitudes, and skills are perceived by others; the feedback helps employees understand their strengths and areas for growth.
 Together, employees and their supervisors use the feedback to identify the need for training and create a professional development plan to enhance their career growth.